MCEngine-Website/artificialintelligence/docs/contents/extension/chatbot/require.md

 # Requirement

-Require: MCEngine Artificial Intelligence 2025.0.7-30-1
+Require: MCEngine Artificial Intelligence (Use the same version as the engine)
 Place this AddOn in `plugins/MCEngineArtificialIntelligence/extensions/addons/`.
 Config at `plugins/MCEngineArtificialIntelligence/extensions/addons/configs/MCEngineChatBot/`.